JulianEducation/CommandLineBasics/shell.md

 `python3` is a program which, unsurprisingly, runs Python code.

-With no arguments, it opens the REPL:
+With no arguments, it opens a Python interpreter:

 ```sh
 python3
 ```

-We can use all of the language features we've learned from the REPL.
+At the interpreter you can interactively write any Python code you know.

+You can exit the interpreter by typing `exit()` or hitting `^d` (remember that `^` is shorthand for the Control key).
+If you do so you should be back at a shell prompt.

 ### Positional arguments